KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/31-crown-coronation.md

 * **Focus:** The acknowledged establishment of lawful sovereignty through ritual witness.

-* **Function:** The anointing with oil (L₄ (DP: Morgis)) symbolizes infusion with Divine Life; the placing of the crown acknowledges the recognition of Aionic alignment, culturally framed as L₅ (EOB: Theon) mandate.
-The monarch becomes a living Membrane between supernal and embodied strata.
+* **Function:** The anointing with oil (L₄ (DP: Morgis)) symbolizes infusion with Divine Life; the placing of the crown acknowledges the recognition of lawful centropic alignment, culturally framed as L₅ (EOB: Theon) mandate.
+The crowned figure is ritually positioned as a living Membrane between supernal and embodied strata.

 ---